HappySeaFox/sail/FAQ.md

 Yes.
 SAIL provides four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
 `junior` is your choice.
 See [EXAMPLES](EXAMPLES.md) for more.

-## I'd like to reorganize the standard SAIL folder layout on Windows (for standalone bundle)
+## I'd like to reorganize the standard SAIL folder layout on Windows (for standalone build or bundle)

 You can surely do that.
 However, with the standard layout SAIL detects the codecs' location automatically.
 If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by